 Organize Your Finances

-To understand your debt, you need to understand the current state of your finances.
+The first step in figuring out how to get debt under control is to understand the current state of your finances.
 Make a list of all your current debts.
 List everything from your mortgage to your credit cards and other accounts you’re making installment payments on.
 You should also list out your monthly expenses on other things, such as utilities, transportation, food, and entertainment.
 This allows you to put your debt into a bigger perspective to analyze the best method to reduce it as quickly as possible while still paying for your basic needs.

 Once you have organized your finances, create a budget and stick to it.
 List your important expenses such as housing, utilities, and food and make cuts where you can.
 Limit spending, eat more meals at home and avoid buying non-necessities until you’ve got a reign on your debt.